mteu/mteu/README.md

 ### Hi there 👋

 I'm Martin Adler, a Berlin 🇪🇺 based PHP developer with a main focus on TYPO3 and Symfony projects.
-I thrive on code collaboration, measurable code quality and I do believe in Open Source. 💛
+I thrive on code collaboration and measurable code quality.
+I do still believe in Open Source. 💛

 #### 🛠️ What I've been up to lately